WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-1. The **Details** view will show specific information of a particular Photo.
+1. The **Details** view will show specific information of a particular photo.
 Replace the **Details** action with the following code to display the information of a single entity using the **PhotoDataServiceContext**.

 	(Code Snippet - _GettingStartedWindowsAzureStorage - Ex3-TableStorageDetails_)